getnamingo/fossbilling-dns/README.md

 ### 4. Activate the DNS hosting module:

-Within FOSSBilling, go to **Extensions -> Overview** and activate the `DNS Hosting Product 1.1.0` extension.
+Within FOSSBilling, go to **Extensions -> Overview** and activate the `DNS Hosting Product` extension.

 Then go to **Products -> Products & Services -> New product** and create a new product of type `Dns`.

 Configure your product, and do not forget to select your DNS hosting provider and input the API key on the `Configuration` tab of your product.

-## FOSSBilling Module Update instructions
+## Upgrade

-To update the DNS hosting module to the latest version, download the newest release and replace the existing module files.
+To upgrade the DNS hosting module to the latest version, download the newest release and replace the existing module files.

-### Manual update
+### Manual upgrade

 1. Download the **latest release** archive from the repository.
 2. Extract the archive to a temporary directory.